Kindly sponsored by

 Tree to 30 m, 0.9 m dbh.
 Bark pale brown or grey.
 Branchlets dull greenish brown and glabrous with distinctive bamboo-like internodes.
 Leaves evergreen, leathery and glabrous, 6–11 × 2.5–3.5(–5) cm, elliptic, upper surface glossy dark green, lower surface green or brownish green, 9–13 secondary veins on each side of the midrib, margins entire, apex acute to short-acuminate; petiole 1.5–2 cm long; stipules free from the petiole.
-Flowers terminal and androdioecious; staminate flowers pale yellow with 9–12 tepals, tepals thin, obovate to oblong and 2.5–3.5 cm long, stamens 30–70 with purplish red filaments; hermaphrodite flowers similar, but smaller, stamens 10–35, also with purplish red filaments, gynoecium sessile with 10–20 (rarely fewer) green carpels.
+Flowers terminal and androdioecious; male flowers pale yellow with 9–12 tepals, tepals thin, obovate to oblong and 2.5–3.5 cm long, stamens 30–70 with purplish red filaments; hermaphrodite flowers similar, but smaller, stamens 10–35, also with purplish red filaments, gynoecium sessile with 10–20 (rarely fewer) green carpels.
 Fruits red, 3.5–4.5 cm long, oblong to ovoid; ripe carpels 1.8–2.2 cm long, turning brown with a short beak, dehiscing along the dorsal suture.
-Flowering April to May, fruiting September to October (China).
-Chen & Nooteboom 1993, Liu et al. 2004.
-Distribution CHINA: Guangdong, Guangxi, Guizhou, Hainan, Hunan, Sichuan, Zhejiang.
-Habitat Broadleaved forest between 700 and 1700 m asl.
-USDA Hardiness Zone 6b–7a.
-Conservation status Endangered.
-Illustration Liu et al. 2004; NT496.
-Taxonomic note Based on their examination of herbarium specimens, Chen & Nooteboom (1993) treated Magnolia lotungensis as a variety of M. nitida W.W.
-Sm., but it has since been shown to be a hexaploid and genetically quite distinct from M. nitida (Chen et al. 2000); it also has purple-red coloured stamens, compared to white in M. nitida, and its flowers are androdioecious, rather than bisexual as in M. nitida.
-Recently Lin et al. (2006) have suggested that the very similar M. omeiensis (Hu & C.Y.
-Cheng) Dandy be merged with M. lotungensis, but this approach has not been adopted for the forthcoming revised edition of the World Checklist and Bibliography of Magnoliaceae (Govaerts & Figlar, in prep.)
-(R. Figlar, pers. comm.
-2008).
+Flowering April to May (China, USA), fruiting September to October (China).
+Hexaploid 2n=114.
+(Chen & Nooteboom 1993; Liu et al. 2004).